-In the last days of November 2016 I attended the Symposium/Artist Residency Dysfunctionalities of Contemporary Art 2, which was organized by the Cyprus Chamber of Fine Arts (E.KA.TE.).
+At the end of November 2016 I attended the Symposium/Artist Residency Dysfunctionalities of Contemporary Art 2, organized by the Cyprus Chamber of Fine Arts (E.KA.TE.).

-During the Symposium/Artist Residency I wanted to examine the input and the results that artists get when they show their art work to the public through an art-fair, internet or even a closed circle.
-Is it worth our time and money?
+During the Symposium/Artist Residency I wanted to examine the input and the results that artists get when they show their artwork to the public -art-fairs, internet or a closed circle of friends.
+Is it worth the time and money?

-In the video, you can follow the workshop of the Art decision tree and I will explain how you can visualize your choices and the results through a model by giving values to [money/time], [status], [social capital] and [our inspiration] input and expected results.
+In the video, you can follow the workshop of the Art decision tree and see how you can visualize your choices and the results through a model by giving values to [money/time], [status], [social capital] and [our inspiration] input and expected results.

 The idea came about by following these two Massive Open Online Courses.

-As a result I have come to the conclusion that I show my art work to further expand on my curiosity and inspiration and I see the importance of using [status] and [social capital].
-By making use of the art decision tree tool I also noticed that other artists could also make a quicker analysis of their situation and chose to see if the method (art-fair, closed circle exhibition….) is going to bring me the right results.
+As a result, I have concluded that I show my artwork to expand on my curiosity and inspiration and I see the importance of using [status] and [social capital].
+By making use of the art decision tree tool I also noticed that other artists could make a quicker analysis of their own situation.

 Presentation under the Heroes Square, Limassol Cyprus